 This guide acts as a first-aid kit for your heating emergencies.
 We will walk through seven safe and non-technical checks you can perform before you need to pick up the phone.
 By following these steps, you might save yourself the cost of a call-out fee and get your heating back up and running immediately.
 For more detailed troubleshooting specifically for combi boilers, check out our combi boiler troubleshooting guide.

-1. Check Your Electricity and Boiler Controls
+1. Check Your Power Supply and Boiler Controls

 It sounds obvious, but many boilers that appear broken are simply not receiving power.
 Like any other large appliance, your boiler needs electricity to run the pump, the fan, and the internal boiler controls.